Transport Layer Security (TLS)

 1. Registration of the custom curve

-2. Implementation TLS callbacks tls_generate_ephemeral_key and tls_ephemeral_key_agreement
+2. Implementation of TLS callbacks tls_generate_ephemeral_key and tls_deserialize_peer_public_key

 3. Adjustment of the TLS policy by allowing the custom curve